alexcl01/Programacion-Practicas/README.md

 		System.out.println("-> '" + hotelName2 + "' " + ((c1.contiene(hotelName2)) ? "is in our list." : "is not in our list."));    // use of the ?: operator

+**MATH CLASS**: Class math is a class that is used to perform basic math functions.
+It includes methods for square and cubic roots, to perform exponents (can also be used for negative exponents and roots), compare variables, a constant for pi, etc. Beacause all of it's methods are static, people cannot create an object of this type.
+I used this class here:

+		`if (age.equalsIgnoreCase("Yes")) {

+			System.out.println(name + " reserved room " + roomnum);

+			System.out.println("The prize of the room is $" + Math.sqrt(roomPrize));       // use of class Math

+			System.out.println("Reservation did at " + datetimeNow);
+			System.out.println();`